mgavin/SweetSuite/README.md

 ## Planned

-- Automatic queue after exiting to training
+- ~~Automatic queue after exiting to training~~ (Bakkesmod needs additional functionality added to achieve this)
-- Only join training after a specific type of game (Casual, Ranked, Extras)
+- Only join training after a specific type of game (Casual, Ranked, Extras) (WIP)

 ## Thanks